WDI-SEA/notes/04-databases/sql-intro.md

   movie_id INT REFERENCES movies(id)
 );

+-- adds a review to which ever movie has an id o 5 INSERT INTO movie_reviews (description, reviewer, score, movie_id) VALUES ('pretty good', 'The Critic', 5);

 -- nested queries to find movies and add reviews to them INSERT INTO movie_reviews (description, reviewer, score, movie_id) VALUES ('Love them Dinos', 'The Critic', 10,